7 February 2025

 We were told in the 60s by the then Labour Prime Minister, Harold Wilson, that new technology would mean working less.
 The sound-bites of the day was "The White Heat of Technology and the Leisure Economy".
 Back in the real world, the consequences of new technologies is that when once a single person could afford to buy their own home on an working wage, it is now difficult for two or three working adults earning an average income to get on the property ladder.

-The intelligence they call artificial may well change the way we live, but don't be fooled that those that invest in the technology are doing so for the benefit of working men and women.
+The intelligence they call artificial may well alter the way we live, but don't be fooled that those that invest in the technology are doing so for the benefit of working men and women.
 They are sinking billions into AI so that robots and not humans, will do their chores, and fight their wars.
 While the ruling elites plan your redundancy, the big issue for them is whether they are able to control the technology they crave as easily as they do their current human workforce

-The debate around A1 is dressed up as an immeasurable benefit to mankind, whose champions pretend that it will mean humans will no longer be required to work.
-Theoretically, and for some, this may well be true, but the practical reality is that the benefit of AI to you and me is dependent on who controls it.
 As I write, the multi-national tech giants with money to burn, are engaged in a desperate scramble to see who can crack the AI code first.
 This is where the danger lies.
-In the race to be first, the tech-giants and the governments dependent on them, have lost sight of the probability that, if their technology is successful, robots, despite their fake intelligence will be less easy to manipulate than we are.
+In the race to be first, the tech-giants and the governments dependent on them, have lost sight of the probability that, if their technology is successful, robots, despite their fake intelligence, will be less easy to manipulate than we are.

 There is little doubt, that one way or another, AI will provide benefits we may be allowed to share, but in the end, I believe it is extremely unlikely that AI will reduce the retirement age or make it easier for ours or future generations to rent or buy their own home, any more than the technological age of the 60s and 70s did.